-If there was a Pokémon dog whose special power was “cute”, it could be modelled on the Pomsky.
+If there was a Pokémon dog whose special power was “cute”, it could be modeled on the Pomsky.

-Part cuddly toy and part cartoon character, the foxy furriness of the Pomsky is enough to melt many a heart and goes some way to explaining why they are a highly desirable dog.
+Part cuddly toy and part cartoon character, the foxy furriness of the Pomsky are enough to melt many a heart and goes some way to explaining why they are a highly desirable dog.

 Setting your sights on a particular breed purely because of their looks is not wise.

 Remember you aren’t buying into a plush toy but a living, breathing being that’s packed full of personality and has the potential to be quite a handful.

 The wise prospective pet parent finds out everything they can before indulging their inner need for a baby Pomsky.

 So to help, here is a comprehensive guide to all things Pomsky:

 Find out about the positives and the challenges, the characteristics and care that a Pomsky dog requires.

 Then make an informed decision about whether a Pomsky dog is right for you.

 Let’s start right at the beginning and finding out exactly what is a Pomsky dog.